claucece/torguts/00-overview.md

    src/trunnel -- automatically generated code (from the Trunnel)
    tool: used to parse and encode binary formats.

+   src/rust  -- rust in Tor.

 ### Some key high-level abstractions ###

 The most important abstractions at Tor's high-level are Connections, Channels, Circuits, and Nodes.

 A 'Connection' represents a stream-based information flow.
-Most connections are TCP connections to remote Tor servers and clients.
-(But as a shortcut, a relay will sometimes make a connection to itself without actually using a TCP connection.
-More details later on.)
+Most connections are TCP connections to remote Tor servers and clients (but, as a shortcut, a relay will sometimes make a connection to itself without actually using a TCP connection.
+More details later on).
 Connections exist in different varieties, depending on what functionality they provide.
-The principle types of connection are "edge" (eg a socks connection or a connection from an exit relay to a destination), "OR" (a TLS stream connecting to a relay), "Directory" (an HTTP connection to learn about the network), and "Control" (a connection from a controller).
+The principle types of connection are "edge" (e.g. a socks connection or a connection from an exit relay to a destination), "OR" (a TLS stream connecting to a relay), "Directory" (an HTTP connection to learn about the network), and "Control" (a connection from a controller).